Invoice Payment Terms

 What Are Invoice Payment Terms?

-Before we dive into specific types of payment terms, let’s first overview what invoice payment terms actually are.
-Invoice payment terms let a customer know when they are expected to pay off the invoice balance and what types of payment are accepted.
+Invoice payment terms lets your customer know when they are expected to pay off the invoice balance.
 A customer can find the payment terms on the invoice itself, alongside the invoice issue date, invoice due date, and amount due.

 Payment in advance, or PIA, are invoice terms in which the client pays for your service or product upfront before you provide it.
 Freelancers, self-employed consultants, and other independent contractors who are often paid at the beginning of a project or once they meet specific milestones use these payment terms.
 PIA lets them know exactly how much money they’ll receive, even if their work takes longer than expected.